timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-08-11
+# Objectives for Today 2022-08-13

 - Working on Internal Combustion Engine Physics.
-- Trying to understand why the Euler solver refactor is not passing all tests.
+- Playing with tire physics or stuffs.
-- Moving forward
+- Maybe writing some devlog stuff.